 By Isabel Smith, MS, RD, CDN

 It’s hard to believe that it’s just about holiday time again…but guess what, it is!
-2016 is coming to a close, and so here come the holidays and everything else that accompanies them — like holiday parties and treats!
+As the year comes to a close, and here come the holidays and everything else that accompanies them — like holiday parties and treats!

 Holiday season can be an anxious time for many reasons: the commotion of gatherings, presents to be purchased and given, and for many, the prospect of falling of their healthy eating and exercise routine due to a hectic holiday schedule (coupled with the temptation of the treats served at holiday parties).
 Like other stressful times of the year though, with a little forethought and guidance the holiday season can be one that even you too can enjoy — even if it’s generally a time that stresses you out.

-Here’s a few of my favorite go-to tips that I share with my clients and with Rebooters alike to help them stay in control and feel great during the holiday season.
+Here’s a few of my favorite go-to tips to help you stay in control and feel great during the holiday season.
 After all, food should be a part of the holidays but not the major focus.
 Let’s make it work for you this holiday season instead of stressing you out!

 2. Make smart choices: The reality (most of the time) is that we can’t indulge in all the holiday good-ness and still maintain our healthy weight or general feeling of energy and health.
 That doesn’t meant though that you cannot enjoy some of it.
 You just have to make choices.
 Making choices is something that I teach all of my clients during any time of the year.
 Think about the one item you REALLY want to indulge in (whether it be a festive cocktail, dessert or other item) and choose to make good choices otherwise.